 Members of the genus Phyllostachys tend to be the most vigorous and fast-spreading.
 Golden bamboo (Phyllostachys aurea) is especially aggressive and tenacious.
 Similarly, P. bissetii and P. rubromarginata are also medium-sized and eager to expand.
 Timber varieties like P. vivax and Henon are actually somewhat easier to manage, as their thick culms grow from thick rhizomes, making them easier to detect and remove.

 Some of the most aggressive bamboos are actually the small, dwarf-like varieties.
 Despite their diminutive stature, bamboo belonging to genus Sasa or Pleioblastus can be among the most outgoing.
 The good news is that a small root barrier is usually enough to keep their thin, shallow rhizomes in check.

 Knowledge as the best precaution

-If you’re delighted to learn that growing bamboo is safer then you thought, then you’ll probably want to keep reading to know even more.
-Take a look at some of the following articles to learn about bamboo, how it spreads, and how to find the best clumping bamboo for your garden.
+If you’re delighted to learn that growing bamboo is safer then you thought, then you may want to keep reading to know even more.
+Take a look at some of the following articles to learn more about bamboo, why to plant it, how it spreads, and how to find the best clumping bamboo for your garden.